BigB00st/learn-pwn/README.md

 # learn-pwn
-Pwn challenges for learning purpose.
+Pwn challenges for learning purposes.
 Intended for beginners.

 ## Objective
-The objective in each challenge is causing the executable to print the flag file.
+The objective in each challenge is to cause the executable to print the flag file.

 ## Rules / Tips
 1. The flag must be printed by the exectuable (not debugger), and the executable must not be patched.